petkaantonov/bluebird/API.md

 Given an array, or a promise of an array, which contains promises (or a mix of promises and values) return a promise that is fulfilled when all the items in the array are either fulfilled or rejected.
 The fulfillment value is an array of [`PromiseInspection`](#synchronous-inspection) instances at respective positions in relation to the input array.

-This method is useful for when you have an array of promises and you'd like to know when all of them resolve - either by fulfilling of rejecting.
+This method is useful for when you have an array of promises and you'd like to know when all of them resolve - either by fulfilling or rejecting.
 For example:

 ```js
 var fs = Promise.promisifyAll(require("fs"));